 Once you know the size of the sheets and the mattress, you can estimate whether or not the sheets will fit your mattress.
 If you want to be super sure about it, you must either purchase the sheets if they can be returned, or go home and measure your mattress.
 Few things can be more irritating than spending money on sheets that do not fit your mattress well.

 Make sure to wash brand new sheets before putting them on your bed.
-If there are any chemicals, a wash routine will hopefully get rid of them and soften the sheets for your bed.
+If there are any chemicals, a routine wash will hopefully get rid of them and soften the sheets for your bed.

 Other Tips for Decoding Sheet Sizes